 Material related questionsQ: Stainless steel is the preferred material for conventional lighting in NPPs.
-Why don’t you use it?A: Because stainless steel is not suitable for LED Lighting.
-The main reason is very poor thermal conductivity of the material.
+Why do you promote aluminium housing?A: Because stainless steel has extremely poor thermal conductivity.
 Heat is number one killer (beside the radiation, of course) of any electronics and drastically reduces the lifetime of the product.
 Keeping operational temperature as low as possible has always been our main design goal.Q: What is thermal conductivity?A: Thermal conductivity is the ability of the material to conduct heat.
 It is measured in W/mK.
 Here are some thermal conductivities in W/mK:Air: 0.02Wood: 0.04Concrete: 0.8Stainless steel: 16Iron: 80Aluminium: 200Copper: 400Diamond: 1000From the table above it can be seen, that the stainless steel has poor ability to conduct heat.
 In fact, the ability of stainless steel to conduct heat is one of the worst in metals.
-This is the obvious reason, why we do not use stainless steel for our LED Luminaires.Q: Did you try to make a LED Luminaire in stainless steel housing?A: Yes, we tried.
+This is the obvious reason, why we promote aluminium for LED Luminaires.Q: Did you try to make the same Luminaire in stainless steel/aluminium/copper housing?A: Yes, we tried.
 We tested the same Luminaire housing made out of copper, aluminium and stainless steel.
-Stainless steel did not pass the test.Q: You can compensate bad thermal performance of the stainless steel by adding more cooling fins, right?A: Wrong.
+Stainless steel has by far the worst thermal performance.Q: You can compensate bad thermal performance of the stainless steel by adding more cooling fins, right?A: Wrong.
 You can add stainless steel cooling fins to infinity without results.
 The only effect is heavy, bulky product, without proper cooling.Q: What is emissivity of the material?A: Emissivity is the surface property of the material.
 It shows the ability of the material to exchange heat energy with the surrounding media.
 Any glossy finish of the heat sink material has bad emissivity and therefore slow exchange of the heat energy with the surrounding air.
 An aluminium foil (glossy finish) has emissivity coefficient of 0.04, while anodized aluminium has the emissivity of 0.8.
-In both cases the same material regarding thermal conductivity, but anodized one has 20 times better emissivity, i.e. exchange of the heat with the surrounding media.Q: Aluminium is not allowed in areas where hydrogen can be the problem.
-How do you solve this problem?A: For demanding nuclear applications we use pure electrolytic copper as the material of choice.
-Copper is in fact very common material used in any NPP.
-It has excellent thermal properties, 25 times better then stainless steel.
-The only disadvantage is weight.
-All our products are available in two versions, a copper and an aluminium version.
-The main advantage of aluminium is much lower weight and is preferred choice of material in less demanding nuclear applications.
+In both cases the same material regarding thermal conductivity, but anodized one has 20 times better emissivity, i.e. exchange of the heat with the surrounding media.Q: Aluminium is not allowed in areas where hydrogen generation might be the problem.
+How do you solve this problem?A: For applications inside the RB we are offering Stainless Steel version of the Luminaires.
+Due to very poor thermal performance of the Stainless Steel, the maximum allowed ambient operating temperature is limited to 50 oC (Aluminium version 80 oC).
+The material of the housing however does not have any impact on LOCA compatibility.

-HiRad-50LBis very light and compact 50 W Low-Bay LED Luminaire equipped with opal diffuser designed for simple one-to-one replacement of the existing 200 W tungsten or standard T8 based fluorescent Luminaires.
+HiRad-50LBS Gen IIIis very light and compact 50 W Low-Bay LED Luminaire, designed for simple one-to-one replacement of the existing 200 to 500 W tungsten or standard T8 based fluorescent Luminaires.
 The Luminaires are very light, easy to handle and replace.
 The weight of aluminium unit is just 0.8 kg.

 World’s best radiation hardness in LED Lighting, of more than•500 kGy gamma and•5 × 1014 neutrons/cm2 1MeV (Si),is a result of careful selection of the components and the circuit topology.HiRad LED control gear is developed and produced by DITO Lighting.
 Electronics is based on discrete components without integrated circuits, electrolytic capacitors and opto couplers.The photography above is symbolic.

-HiRad-150HBis apowerful, 150 W High-Bay LED Luminaire, yet very light, compact and easy to install.
+HiRad-100HBSis powerful, 100 W High-Bay LED Luminaire, yet very light, compact and easy to install.
 It is designed for simple one-to-one replacement of the existing 1 kW tungsten or 500 W HID based Luminaires.
 The Luminaire is available in Aluminium or Stainless Steel.
 Aluminium version is the preferred choice, except for application inside the Reactor Building.

 LED Pool LightingModular underwater lighting

-PhotometricsPhotometric properties of the Luminaires were measured in Europe leading photometric laboratories, using latest photo goniometer instruments.The results of measurements are polar light distribution, colour spectral distribution, correlated colour temperature and colour rendering index.Optical .ldt or .ies files for all our products are available on request.All requests should be addressed to email@example.com
+PhotometricsPhotometric properties of the Luminaires were measured in Europe leading photometric laboratories, using latest photo goniometer instruments.The results of measurements are overall Luminaire efficacy, polar light distribution, correlated colour temperature and colour rendering index.Optical .ldt files for all our products are available on request.All requests should be addressed to email@example.com.

 About usDITO is fully privately held company founded in 1992 by Srecko Bizjak B.Sc.
 (CEO) and Rafael Kitak B.Sc.
 (R&D).
 Both are exclusive owners of the company to this day.In 1995 we developed world’s first multichannel, studio grade, PC based, digital audio recorder DAR-20.
 In the year 2000 we bring to the telecommunication market our DSP based multichannel, multifunctional, fully programmable, 2 Mbit/E1 digital voice announcement system.In 2007 we developed TNS++, railway copper wire transmission system.
 TNS++ is still worlds unique product for multichannel DSP based, fully programmable, very high performance tone communication, over standard railway copper wire cables.
 The system is used for communication between relay based safety related railway equipment worldwide.In 2009 we started with LED Lighting development.
 First with the street and heavy duty industrial lighting products.
 In 2013 we jumped to nuclear LED Lighting business.Our goal is to bring to the nuclear market world’s best radiation hardness in the LED Lighting industry.